RVCC-CISY225-S2019/final-project-shawJ2767/README.md

 ## Discription:
-This projevt is an About Me design, which includes a personal background information, a photo gallery, a fun fact article, a blogbarticle and a contact form.
+This project is an About Me design, which includes a personal background information, a photo gallery, a fun fact article, a blogbarticle and a contact form.
 The basic design ideas behind this website is to provide a responsive web page that runs responsively in a multile layouts.
 The contents will have